elixir-lang/elixir/README.md

 to argue and explain why a feature is useful and how it will impact the codebase and the community.
 Finally, remember all interactions in our official spaces follow our [Code of Conduct][7].

+### Reviewing changes

+Once a pull request is sent, the Elixir team will review your changes.
+We outline our process below to clarify the roles of everyone involved.

+All pull requests must be approved by two comitters before merged into the repository.
+In case any changes are necessary before merging, the team will leave appropriate comments requesting changes to the code.

+The Elixir team may optionally assign someone to review a pull request.
+In case someone is assigned, they must explicitly approve the code before another team member can merge it.

 ## Building documentation